jeka-dev/jeka/README.md

         }

 	    // Just to run directly the whole build bypassing the Jerkar bootstrap mechanism.
-	    // It is necessary in first place to build Jerkar with itself. public static void main(String[] args) {
+	    // It was necessary in first place to build Jerkar with itself. public static void main(String[] args) {
-		    new CoreBuild().base();
+		    new CoreBuild().doDefault();
 	    }

 	    // Interpolize resource files replacing ${version} by a timestamp